BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/00_overview.md

 This course has been designed to be run _at your own pace_.
 The lab materials have been designed so that you generally follow the happy bath for a simple two-tier deployment.
 There will be many intentional bugs along the way that will have you encounter real-life troubleshooting techniques!

-The course length can vary (based on scheduled) but was designed to be run over approx. 2 weeks.
+The course length can vary (based on scheduled).
+It was designed to be run over a period of a few days rather than just a day or two to have time for isolated touchpoints as well as to provide time for discussion.
 During that time __touch points__ will be scheduled with the cohort to talk about special topics and to assist in troubleshooting.

 ### This course is new!